 2. Negative Social Media Encounters

 Everybody and their mother is active on social media nowadays.
 Information can be passed from one screen to the next in seconds.
 Having your company exposed to social media can be one of the most dangerous things to happen to a company.
 This is because once people post something, it never leaves the internet and your product or service will always have a negative impression.
 If you keep customers happy, they’ll post positive comments recommending your business to a friend, rather than complaints about your less-than-satisfactory customer service.
 Complaints travel 10 times faster than compliments.

 3. Lack Of Respect

-If you don’t value customers, and act like they aren’t important, they’ll feel unappreciated.
+If you don’t value customers and act like they aren’t important, they’ll feel unappreciated.
 Disrespecting customers will often lead the customers to have a lack of respect for you.
 This relates back to the saying “what goes around comes around” because once you or your employees begin to show a negative attitude and disrespect towards customers, they will do the same to you.
-Not only will your customers disrespect you, they are more likely to stop using your product or service because of the negative experience they had.
+Not only will your customers disrespect you, but they are also more likely to stop using your product or service because of the negative experience they had.

 In conclusion, in order to keep your business up and running, you need to have exceptional customer service tactics.
 The consequences of poor customer service can be detrimental to your sales.
 In the future, try and avoid less than satisfactory customer service in order to dodge the negative backlash from customers.